Ssri7774/AD-PassChng-AddPrinters/README.md

 # UI-ADPassChng-AddPrinters
 This repo helps to change the AD user's password and update it in the Windows Credential Manager.
-Also, includes to add the printers from print server for local users via local and externam domain.
+Also, includes to add the printers from print server for local users via local and external domain.

 ## New Features
 - Added the field at the bottom of the UI to see which Domain Controller and Printer Server is in use